 - Learn about the Vermont Family-Based Approach offered through the UVM College of Medicine’s Vermont Center for Children, Youth and Families.

 - Request a psychological or special education evaluation through your child’s school.
 Your child may be eligible for an Individualized Education Program or a Section 504 Plan.

 - Learn about Vermont’s community mental health system, which strives to access the least restrictive level of care before moving up to higher levels of care.

 - Individuals with a mental health issue are more likely to experience an alcohol or substance use disorder.

 - For more services and support, ask your school for a Coordinated Services Planning (CSP) team meeting.
 If your child needs a higher level of care, such as residential treatment, the CSP team can make a referral to the Local Interagency Team (LIT), State Interagency Team (SIT), or the Case Review Committee.
 Parent Representatives are available to help you.
-Review this presentation for more information on the LIT and SIT processes.
+Review the CSP form for more information on the process.
+For information on SIT, review this handout.

 - Attend a support group to meet other families.
 Support groups are available through NAMI-VT or through your regional mental health agency.